 Because introverts are hardwired for seeking patterns, disparate ideas and concepts can be corralled into a logical framework.

 In this context, the introverted lifestyle is a laboratory for vetting viable research foundational for creating articles and position papers.

 Researcher Edward Brown talked about the hardwiring of introverts as strategists in relationships in his article, How Strategic Thinking Introverts Develop Relationships Differently.
 Brown said:

-Strategists never turn off that part of the brain that is constantly evaluating or judging.
-If you gained a mere 5 pounds of body weight, strategists have already observed it.
+Strategists never turn off that part of the brain constantly evaluating or judging.
+Strategists have already observed if you gain a mere 5 pounds of body weight.
 Misuse a word or out of context; they are on it.

-You can’t hide anything from strategists because they are in tune with your mental and physical states, as well as any changes that arise.
-And once more, the way they look at you tells you what they know.
+You can’t hide anything from strategists because they are in tune with your mental and physical states and any changes that arise.
+And once more, how they look at you tells you what they know.
 You feel naked and vulnerable.

 They are a combination of Mr. Spock of Star Trek and Batman.

 To truly appreciate strategists, you have to be socialized and hardwired differently.
 You have to appreciate order, symmetry, and regimentation already; otherwise, you’ll feel like you’re being dragged within the relationship.